REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Evaluation Protocol and Benchmark

-Although exhaustive empirical benchmarking of all candidate models is infeasible, our protocol offers a reproducible and practical proxy for evaluating agent performance in real-world FM selection workflows.
-To support transparency and broader community adoption, we publicly release the full set of evaluation queries, expert guidelines, scoring criteria, and model metadata used in the evaluation.
+Exhaustive empirical benchmarking of all candidate models under all query-specific settings is infeasible, because such downstream accuracy--cost benchmarking would require adapting and evaluating many heterogeneous RSFMs for each user-specific task, modality, region, and resource setting, which is beyond the scope of this work.
+Instead, we develop a protocol that offers a reproducible and practical proxy for evaluating the quality of real-world FM selection workflows.
+To support broader community adoption, we publicly release the full set of evaluation queries, expert guidelines, scoring criteria, and model metadata used in the evaluation.
 This enables reproducibility and provides a standardized foundation for future research on FM selection in RS and beyond.
-Our evaluation does not assume a single ground-truth "best" FM.
-Experts compare the top-ranked candidates from all systems, and a system is preferred when its top model is judged more suitable than other systems. \system returns top-$k$ FMs with explanations, enabling users to choose based on their own preferences.
+Our evaluation does not assume a single ground-truth ``best'' FM.
+Instead, experts score each selected model-query pair according to a fixed rubric, and systems are compared based on the suitability scores of their returned candidates.
+Thus, the evaluation measures model selection quality under user constraints, rather than agreement with independently selected human answers or downstream task accuracy after fine-tuning. \system returns top-$k$ FMs with explanations, enabling users to choose based on their own preferences.